-- Press the ∮∮∮ button, press the ▲▼ buttons to choose ▶ , and then press the ∮∮∮ button again. - To adjust the volume, press the ▲▼ buttons during playback.
+- Press the ∮∮∮ button, press the ▲▼ buttons to choose ▶ , and then press the ∮∮∮ button again. - Playback now begins, and after the movie is finished, I is displayed. - To adjust the volume, press the ▲▼ buttons during playback.

 $\,^{\circ}$ To switch to Shooting mode from Playback mode, press the shutter button halfway.